Kevin Walker (baseball)

-Kevin Michael Walker (born September 20, 1976) is an American professional baseball coach and former relief pitcher.
-He is currently the bullpen coach for the Boston Red Sox of Major League Baseball (MLB).
-He played in MLB for the San Diego Padres, San Francisco Giants, and Chicago White Sox.
+Kevin Michael Walker (born September 20, 1976) is an American former relief pitcher.
+He played in Major League Baseball (MLB) for the San Diego Padres, San Francisco Giants, and Chicago White Sox.
 The native of Irving, Texas, was listed as 6 ft 4 in tall and 190 lb during his pitching career; he threw and batted left-handed.
+He most recently served as bullpen coach for the Boston Red Sox.

 Playing career

 Walker attended Grand Prairie High School in Texas.
 He was drafted by the San Diego Padres in the sixth round of the 1995 MLB draft and made his major league debut on April 14, 2000.
 On March 31, 2004, Walker was claimed off waivers by the San Francisco Giants.
 He became a free agent after the season and signed with the Chicago White Sox on November 23, 2004.
 The White Sox were the final team he appeared in MLB games with.

 Walker became a free agent again after the 2005 season and signed with the Texas Rangers on November 6, 2005.
 He became a free agent after the 2006 season and signed with the Houston Astros for 2007.
 A free agent yet again after the 2007 season, Walker signed with the Camden Riversharks of the independent Atlantic League on April 7, 2008, his 14th and last year as an active player.

 Walker appeared in 122 MLB games during a total of six seasons with a 7–3 record and 4.76 earned run average (ERA).
 In 102 innings pitched, he gave up 84 hits and 63 bases on balls, with 95 strikeouts.